Lefterisk0025/EL-Paint/README.md

 -Modern design

-Run .exe in bin/Debug to run the app
+To start the app, run the ELPaint.exe found in Release.rar